 |Total Sugars 15g|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This "sloppy" barbecued ground beef mixture makes up the filling for delicious sandwiches.
-French fries or potato chips and coleslaw are excellent choices for sides to serve with the sandwiches -- or serve them with roasted potatoes or a potato salad.
-Your family will approve!
+French fries or potato chips and coleslaw are excellent choices of sides to serve with the sandwiches.
+Your family will approve.